seejohnrun/seejohnrun.github.io/_posts/2012-03-01-javascript-is-beautiful.markdown

 ---
 JavaScript has been blurred by differences in browsers, name confusion, and misconceptions for so long   that its easy to understand why so many people dread using it.

-Writing server-side JavaScript for the past 6+ months, I ve come to really appreciate the language.
+Writing server-side JavaScript for the past 6+ months, I've come to really appreciate the language.
 Its driven me into other prototype-based languages like Io, and really made me think of  objects  in general in a completely different way.

 I guess the primary lesson is   Its really easy to write crappy JavaScript that works.
 Instead of looking at it as a way to script a browser, go back and try to see it as the beautiful language it is.